-4.1.1.7.1 Dump
+4.1.1.1.7.1 Dump

 Dump the historical data from internal memory to external memory such as SD Card or USB Disk.
 The user can select the data to be dumped to external memory.
-The recorder will allow the user to select the period to be dumped after pressing the will differ for normal mode and batch mode.
+The recorder will allow the user to select the period to be dumped after pressing the Dump key.
+The available period option to be selected will differ for normal mode and batch mode.